imweil/Job-Shop-Scheduling/README.md

 # Job-Shop_Scheduling
-a two stage hierarchical RL method framework of variant of the job dhop dcheduling problem
+a two-stage hierarchical RL method framework of a variant of the job shop scheduling problem

+an adaptive time window schedule and a rule schedule